Outstanding results in a department and organization are only possible with high-performing employees on your team.

 -If there is a more predictable way to select high-performing employees, you would want to know about it, right?
 Of course you would.

 - Specific job requirements expressed in terms of successful results;

-- Objective analysis of a candidate’s results compared to what you need (and not compared to other candidates).
+- Objective analysis of a candidate’s actual results compared to what you need (and not compared to other candidates).